 - " To interact with a degree of fluency and spontaneity that makes regular interaction with native speakers quite possible - " To take an active part in discussion in familiar contexts and can account for and sustain views clearly by providing relevant explanations and arguments. - " To present clear, detailed descriptions on a wide range of subjects related to their field of interest, expanding and supporting ideas with subsidiary points and relevant examples - " To explain a viewpoint on a topical issue giving the advantages and disadvantages of various options.

-- " Talk about sociology.
+- " Talk about business.

-- " Talk about nutritional science.
+- " Talk about relationship between appearance and success.

-- " Talk about psychology.
+- " Talk about developmental psychology.

-- " Talk about marketing.
+- " Talk about fine arts.

-- " Talk about risks.
+- " Talk about nutrition.

-- " Talk about economics.
+- " Talk about education.

-- " Talk about success and failures.
+- " Talk about anthropology.